Kodcentrum/Scratchuppgifter-v3/block1_bugrace_intro_v.kort_engelska_Kannebäcksskolan/README.md

 **Add a loop to repeat the motion**

-4. You want the Sprite to continue moving forward when you press the start button.
+You want the Sprite to continue moving forward when you press the start button.
 For that we need to add a code block that tells the motion to repeat over and over again.
 This is called a **loop**.
 This is what you do:

-Click on the orange theme called **CONTROL**.
+4. Click on the orange theme called **CONTROL**.
 Here you will find a block called **"forever"**.
 This block will repeat the code that is placed inside it over and over, which is a **loop**.

-Place the **"forever"** block to the script surface and place it directly below **"when GREEN FLAG clicked"** so that the blue motion block **"move 10 steps"** is placed inside the loop.
+5. Pull over the **"forever"** block to the script surface and place it directly below **"when GREEN FLAG clicked"** so that the blue motion block **"move 10 steps"** is placed inside the loop.
 It should look like the image below:

   ![image alt text](EN_Intro_23.png)